 - Would benefit from leasing company value-added services.
 These include vehicle acquisition, vehicle specification, tag and titling, remarketing, and relocation (the flexibility to transfer the unit from one state to the other).

 Key Leasing Terms to Know

-- Acquisition fee: A charge included in most lease transactions that either is paid up front or included in the gross capitalized cost.
-This fee usually covers a variety of administrative costs, including those associated with obtaining a credit report, verifying insurance coverage, checking accuracy and completeness of lease documentation.
-It may also be referred to as a bank fee, administrative fee, or an assignment fee.
+- Acquisition fee: A charge included in most lease transactions that either is paid upfront or included in the gross capitalized cost.
+This fee usually covers a variety of administrative costs, including those associated with obtaining a credit report, verifying insurance coverage, and checking the accuracy and completeness of lease documentation.
+It may also be referred to as a bank fee, administrative fee, or assignment fee.